1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2002 - Present

 The auction records reveal compelling patterns in 1984 Roosevelt dime valuations.
-Denver mint issues dominate the top positions, with the 1984-D in MS-65 condition commanding an impressive $1,725 premium due to its exceptional strike quality and rarity at this grade level.
+Denver mint issues dominate the top positions, with the 1984-D in MS-65 condition commanding an impressive $1,725 at Heritage Auctions in May 2007 — the all-time auction record for this variety.

 What’s particularly noteworthy is the dramatic value increase between adjacent grade levels.
 The jump from MS-60 to MS-65 in Denver mint coins demonstrates how condition sensitivity affects pricing in this series.

-The 1984-S proof in PR-70 ranks fourth overall, highlighting collector demand for flawless deep cameo specimens.
-Meanwhile, Philadelphia mint examples show strong performance in MS-68 and above, though they generally trail their Denver counterparts.
+The 1984-S proof in PR-70 ranks fourth overall, highlighting collector demand for flawless Deep Cameo specimens.
+Meanwhile, Philadelphia mint examples show strong performance in MS-68 and above, though they generally trail their Denver counterparts at equivalent grades.

 History of The 1984 Dime

 The 1984 Roosevelt dime represents a transitional period in the series that began honoring President Franklin D. Roosevelt in 1946.
-Chief Engraver John R. Sinnock’s original design, created shortly after Roosevelt’s passing, was selected to commemorate the president’s connection to the March of Dimes organization and his battle against polio.
+Chief Engraver John R. Sinnock’s original design, created shortly after Roosevelt’s passing, was selected to commemorate the president’s connection to the March of Dimes organization — a nonprofit he founded in 1938 to combat polio — and his battle against the disease throughout his presidency.

 The 1984 issues reflect a crucial design modification implemented in 1981.
 The United States Mint substantially lowered the relief of Roosevelt’s portrait to extend die life and improve production efficiency.

-Numismatic expert David Lange described this change as creating a “flat and lifeless” appearance compared to Sinnock’s original sculptural quality.
+Numismatic expert David Lange, author of The Complete Guide to Lincoln Cents, described this design shift as creating a “flat and lifeless” appearance compared to Sinnock’s original sculptural quality.
 This reduced relief became a defining characteristic of early 1980s dimes, making 1984 specimens distinctly identifiable within the series.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List